Quality Control Process

 Our IPQC process governs our quality systems during the assembly process in order to detect and handle any problems that may arise during assembly.

 - Perform inspections on assembled and in-process materials according to IPC-A-610D standards;

 - Conduct in-line automated and manual inspections (see our Testing Equipment page for details);

 - Utilize statistical control techniques and watch for significant deviations;

 - Perform in-process audits to ensure processes are up to standard, and to identify factors needing improvement.

 Outgoing Quality Assurance

-OQA is the last process before products ship to customers, and hence is every important to ensure our shipment is defect-free.
-Numerous redundancies with IQC and IPQC is performed here to ensure the validity of previous processes.
+OQA is the last process before products ship to customers, and hence is very important in ensuring our shipment is defect-free.
+Numerous redundancies with IQC and IPQC exist here to ensure the validity of previous processes.